csulbying/2018Spring/01-setup/setup.md

 You should use VS Code to write/run/debug Node.js + Express.js code locally.
 Then push code to Github.
 Deploy code to Heroku thus the application can be accessible to the public.

+The following sections give a detail description of installation and setup of required software, creating a simple Node.js application and the deployment to the Heroku cloud platform.
 The video of [Upload NodeJS App to Heroku in 10 mins](https://youtu.be/UZa-K94-efk) has a very similar demo.
+[How to deploy a Node / Express App to Heroku](https://youtu.be/6Fu39V6T_G0) is another example.

 ## 1 Install Software

 ### 1.1 Node.js

 Node.js is a JavaScript runtime platform that is used to JavaScript applications.
+The Youtube video [Node.js Tutorial For Absolute Beginners](https://youtu.be/U8XF6AFGqlc) gives a brief introduction to Node.js.

 Go to [https://nodejs.org](https://nodejs.org) to download and install the latest (current) Node.js.

 There are two stable versions listed in the above page: a long term support (LTS) version and the current version.
 For learning purpose, just download the latest version.
 For production deployment, you may want to use a LTS version.